bruceravel/demeter/documentation/README.rst

 individual figures.

 Since this won't work for LaTeX, this is going to have to be addressed at some point.
-But trying to track down the problem with numfig is beyond my patience right now.
+But trying to track down the problems with numfig is beyond my patience right now.